BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - hardcoded (username and password are hardcoded in to Arduino sketch constants - use #define USER_MANAGEMENT   HARDCODED_USER_MANAGEMENT),
    - no user management at all (everyone can Telnet or FTP to ESP32 servers - use #define USER_MANAGEMENT   NO_USER_MANAGEMENT).

 By default Esp32_web_ftp_telnet_server_template uses UNIX, LINUX, Raspbian like user management files.
 Only "root" user with "rootpassword" password, "webadmin" user with "webadminpassword" password, "webserver" and "telnetserver" users are created at initialization.
-You can create additional users if you need them or change their passwords at initialization (by modifying the part of code that creates user management files) or upload your own files onto ESP32 with FTP.
+You can create additional users if you need them or change their passwords at initialization (by modifying the part of code in user_management.h that creates user management files) or upload your own files onto ESP32 with FTP.
 User management implemented in Esp32_web_ftp_telnet_server_template is very basic, only 3 fields are used: user name, hashed password and home directory.
 The following files are used to store user management information:

       - /etc/passwd
       - /etc/shadow

 - **Real time clock**.
 If you want to do something like turning the light on at certain time for example, ESP32 should be aware of current time.
 In Esp32_web_ftp_telnet_server_template real time clock reads current GMT time from NTP servers and synchronize internal clock once a day with them.
 You can define three NTP servers ESP32 will read GMT time from.
 Local time on the other hand is not implemented completely since different countries have different rules how to calculate it from GMT.
-Six European and twelve USA time zones are supported so far (change TIMEZONE definition in real_time_clock.hpp to select the one that is right for you.
-List of 35 already supported time zones from east to west:
+35 time zones thar are supported so far:

    - Russia time zones (KAL_TIMEZONE, MSK_TIMEZONE, SAM_TIMEZONE, YEK_TIMEZONE, OMS_TIMEZONE, KRA_TIMEZONE, IRK_TIMEZONE, YAK_TIMEZONE, VLA_TIMEZONE, SRE_TIMEZONE, PET_TIMEZONE)
    - Japan time zone (JAPAN_TIMEZONE)